 Although International Latin and American Rhythm both include Cha Cha and Rumba, each dance style uses different technique and music tempos.

-In ballroom parlance, the term proficiency level is used to describe the expertise with which a given couple performs—a combination of their training, competition experience, and natural talent.
-In each dance style, couples generally begin at the bronze syllabus level and work their way up through silver and gold.
+In each dance style, couples generally begin at the Bronze syllabus level and work their way up through Silver and Gold.
+Minnesota Ballroom Blast offers a newcomer level, which provides dancers new to competing with a level in which they can primarily dance with other newcomers.
 Each syllabus level has a list of clearly defined dance steps, or figures.
-Couples competing in a given syllabus are not allowed to perform figures of a higher proficiency level, although couples competing in silver or gold usually include certain bronze figures in their routines.
+Couples competing in a given syllabus are not allowed to perform figures of a higher proficiency level, although couples competing in Silver or Gold usually include certain Bronze figures in their routines.

-Judges are certified by various licensing agencies.
-They are also experienced competitors and instructors.
 Judging is both an objective and a subjective process.
 Couples are judged on their technical skill, their interpretation of each dance, and their showmanship.
-In addition, each adjudicator has his or her own personal standards.
+In addition, each adjudicator has their own personal standards.
 For this reason, several adjudicators will judge each event to ensure fairness.

 Dancers compete in heats, which are a specific group of competitors competing in a particular event at a specified time (or times, if there will be callbacks).
 Typically, dancers will receive a program or heat list to let them know approximately what times they’ll be expected to compete.
 Dancers should be prepared to compete at least half an hour before their scheduled heats in case the competition is running ahead of schedule.

 When it is time for dancers to compete, they will form a line with their fellow competitors in the designated on-deck area.
 When their heat is called, they’ll find a spot on the floor and dance until the music stops.
 They’ll take a bow and exit the floor.
 If a heat has a large number of competitors, it is likely there will be a callback process in which the judges select a number of couples to return to the floor and dance again.
 This process will continue until there are eight or fewer couples (the ideal number is six) remaining on the floor, which will be the final round.
-Since Minnesota Ballroom Blast is not a competition, there will be no callbacks.

 Many people attending their first ballroom event expect to find the audience sitting in serene dignity, delicately applauding at the completion of each dance.
 Instead, the spectators are yelling, jumping up and down, and generally carrying on the way they would at any other spectator sport.

 Cheer, applaud, and call out the numbers of your favorite couples.
-Being an active spectator ensures that you’ll have a blast!
+Being an active spectator ensures that you’ll have a Blast!